Jzoccs/Life_Expectancy_Project/README.md

 # Life_Expectancy_Project

 This project builds and compares several regression models attempting to predict life expectancy based on the variables of GDP per capita, CO2 emissions per capita, and year.
-It includes data preprocessing, model training, evaluation, and visualization of results through a Quarto website.
+It includes data preprocessing, exploratory data analysis, model training, evaluation, and visualization of results through a Quarto website.

 ## Data Collection
 The life expectancy data was acquired from the World Bank API, which contains life expectancy data for various countries over several years.
 The GDP per capita data was also sourced from the World Bank API, providing economic context for each country.
 The CO2 emissions per capita data was obtained from the Global Carbon Project, agithub repository, which tracks carbon emissions globally.